by Wyn Hilty

 [Hummed.]
 “The End.”

-The Doors’ epic song “The End” was used in the opening sequence (and at the end) of Apocalypse Now (see previous note).
+The Doors’ epic song “The End” was used in the opening sequence (and again at the end) of Apocalypse Now (see previous note).

 Oh, weasels ripped my flesh again!